Cannabis pH: What You Should Know

 The acidity or alkalinity of a growing medium or nutrient solution can affect the growth of a cannabis plant.
-This is because marijuana plants can only uptake nutrients within a specific range.
+This is because cannabis plants can only uptake nutrients within a specific range.
 In general, Cannabis plants perform best when cultivated in a slightly acidic environment.
-However, the best pH for weed plants primarily depends on the medium used to contain the plants.
+However, the best pH for cannabis plants primarily depends on the medium used to contain the plants.

 Cannabis Soil pH

 Areas where cannabis grows naturally tend to have acidic soil.
-As a result, most marijuana strains have adapted to thrive in slightly acidic soils.
-The best pH for marijuana grown in soil is usually a window of six to seven.
+As a result, most cannabis strains have adapted to thrive in slightly acidic soils.
+The best pH for cannabis grown in soil is usually a window of six to seven.
 This range will allow the plants to absorb the optimal amounts of nitrogen, potassium, phosphorous, calcium, magnesium, and many other macro and micronutrients.

 How to Test Soil pH